-- (a) In addition to red and yellow cards the referee may issue to players and substitutes at a match, the referee may also warn coaches and other team officials for inappropriate behavior and may dismiss them from the area of the field.
-Each caution or send-off of a player or substitute and each warning or dismissal of a coach or other team official shall be included in the referee's game report.
-For purposes of this policy, a warning to a coach or team official shall be equivalent to a caution and a dismissal equivalent to a send-off. - (b) If any individual referred to in subsection (a) is issued-- - (1) a red card, including a red card as the result of being issued 2 yellow cards in the same match, the individual shall be suspended for at least one Open Cup competition match; and - (2) each multiple of 3 yellow cards in Open Cup competition in one year (excluding 2 yellow cards received in the same match resulting in a red card), the individual shall be suspended for at least one Open Cup match. - (c) A suspension shall be served by the individual at the next Cup match or matches of the team of that individual.
-If the individual has no remaining Cup matches during the year, the suspension shall carry forward for up to the next ten year's Open Cup competitions (or twenty years in the case of suspensions imposed by the Adjudication and Discipline Panel) and be served at the individual's next Open Cup match for which he would otherwise be eligible. - (d) The Open Cup Commissioner shall review the circumstances concerning all red and yellow cards issued.
+(a) In addition to red and yellow cards the referee may issue to players and substitutes at a match, the referee also has the power to warn or show yellow or red cards to team officials who fail to act in a responsible manner and may send them off from the field of play and its immediate surroundings, including the technical areas and tunnel(s) to/from the locker rooms.
+If the offender from a specific team cannot be identified, the head coach present from that team will receive the yellow or red card.
+Each caution or send-off of a player, substitute and team official shall be included in the referee's game report.

+(b) If any individual referred to in subsection (a) is issued--

+- (1) a red card, including a red card as the result of being issued 2 yellow cards in the same match, the individual shall be suspended for at least one Open Cup competition match; and - (2) each multiple of 3 yellow cards in Open Cup competition in one year (excluding 2 yellow cards received in the same match resulting in a red card), the individual shall be suspended for at least one Open Cup match.

+(c) A suspension shall be served by the individual at the next Cup match or matches of the team of that individual.
+If the individual has no remaining Cup matches during the year, the suspension shall carry forward for up to the next ten year's Open Cup competitions (or twenty years in the case of suspensions imposed by the Adjudication and Discipline Panel) and be served at the individual's next Open Cup match for which he would otherwise be eligible.

+(d) The Open Cup Commissioner shall review the circumstances concerning all red and yellow cards issued.
 If the Commissioner believes that the actions of the individual receiving the card or cards should be further reviewed to determine if a greater penalty than the minimum penalty should be imposed, the Commissioner will refer the matter to the Adjudication and Discipline Panel for further consideration.
 The Panel shall review a card matter referred to it and may impose a longer suspension period or impose a fine, or both.